Our first exam will take place during class on Thursday, 9/30/21.

 Exam #1 Policies

 Exam #1 will be open book and open notes.
 You may use any notes you have taken for this class, any materials that appear on our OpenLab course site, and the textbook.
+You may use a scientific or graphing calculator during the exam if you wish (although I do not believe it will be necessary).

 You may not work with anyone else during a test.
 This includes any communication with another person, including your classmates, friends, or others, by message, text, voice, or other means.